ZezhouWang1/GraphRA/README.md

 NC-arxiv.py: Node classification task for the ogbn-arxiv dataset. <br>

 download_embs.py: Downloading the SimTeg embeddings (x_embs.pt) for ogbn-arxiv dataset. <br>
-(for Cora and PubMed dataset, the SimTeg embeddings can be downloaded from this link: https://utexas.app.box.com/s/i7y03rzm40xt9bjbaj0dfdgxeyjx77gb)
+(We provided the embedding for the Cora dataset, but for arxiv and PubMed dataset, the embeddings are extra big and the SimTeg embeddings can be downloaded from this link: https://utexas.app.box.com/s/i7y03rzm40xt9bjbaj0dfdgxeyjx77gb)

 (These tasks require extensive compatutional resources, thus we recommend high-performance computer or GPU for execution.)